-- Column stock production has been more challenging than other cut flowers in deep pool hydroponics owing to disease issues and a high oxygen requirement in the solution. - However, two years of trials have shown that deep and shallow pool hydroponics seem to be possible systems for cut flower production although engineering solutions are now needed to develop the system on a commercial scale. - The production of column stocks could be possible in vertical systems (eg aeroponic tubes) but a bespoke support system would need to be developed. - It is possible to produce column stocks in tulip pin trays using a clay pellet substrate but further trials and subsequent detailed costings are required.
+- Column stock production has been more challenging than other cut flowers in deep pool hydroponics owing to disease issues and a high oxygen requirement in the solution. - However, two years of trials have shown that deep and shallow pool hydroponics seem to be possible systems for cut flower production although engineering solutions are now needed to develop the system on a commercial scale. - The production of column stocks could be possible in vertical systems (eg aeroponic tubes) but a bespoke support system would need to be developed. - It is possible to produce column stocks in tulip pin trays using a clay pellet substrate but without an engineering solution to provide crop support, this system results in bent and hence unmarketable stems. - The production of stocks is possible in pots or modules on an ebb and flood bench system without the need for crop support.